FIELD TRIPS & GROUP ACTIVITIES

 Our farm activities are led by professional instructors that have either taken our farm courses or have a background in agriculture and teaching.
 We generally assign one instructor to about 15 people in order to have an optimal learning experience.
+Because of class restrictions due to COVID-19 we will only allow 8 students for one instructor until further notice.
 Both field trips and group activities are about 2 hours with the option of purchasing additional hours and activities.

 Take part in a variety of hands-on farm lessons, from composting to farm insects to the importance of soil.
 Larger groups will be split up and rotated through three to four hands-on activities.
 This experience includes a walk though our sensory herb and flower garden, a visit to the animals to understand their role on our farm, learning about the importance of composting, and a visit to our crops and orchard to see where food comes from!

 We can book multiple visits to create a customized project based learning experience.

 Enjoy a 30 minute introductory farm tour to understand what regenerative sustainable farming means, followed by a farm activity.
 Farm tasks are always changing, but you might be planting, weeding, watering, bed-building, composting, mucking out animal enclosures, and more depending on the farm needs for that day.
 This is a great way to volunteer as a group and an excellent team building experience.